carrommad/FiLiT/README.md

 # FiLiT
 This function traces magnetic field lines to compute Poincaré plots and connection length in tokamaks and stellarators given its 3-dimensional magnetic field components.

-## 0. Branches
-### v1.0 (old)
-- All interpolation functions are manually written.
-- First loop on turns and then loop on particles.
-- Step size definition **not uniform** for every point but good approximation.
-- Plotting improvements were strongly needed.

-### v1.1 (default)
-- All interpolation functions are Python imported.
-- First loop on turns and then loop on particles.
-- Step size definition **not uniform** for every point but good approximation.
-- Plotting improvements were carried out, still work to do.
-- Difficult to parallelize but **fastest version**.

-### v2.0 (slow)
-- All interpolation functions are Python imported.
-- First loop on particles and then loop on turns.
-- Step size definition **uniform** for every point but good approximation.
-- Plotting improvements were carried out, still work to do.
-- Easier to parallelize particle loop but **slowest version**.

 ## 1. Definition of Field Line
 A magnetic field line is a 3D curve for which the magnetic field is tangent at every point.
 Define $\vec{\Gamma} \in \mathbf{R}^3$ as our 3D curve parametrized by $s \in \mathbf{R}$: